bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 ## React Native Architecture

-At a high level, RN consists of the UI front which is essentally JavaScript which interacts with the native IOS and Android platforms over a bridge.
+At a high level, RN consists of the UI front which is essentially JavaScript which interacts with the native IOS and Android platforms over a bridge.
 When communicating over the bridge values from JS are converted to native and vice versa.

 The native part of RN  consists of Android as well as IOS modules and components.
 The Android and IOS sections are full fledged native projects which interact with the JS side over the native bridge.
 A RN project has all the build configuraiton required to build both Android and IOS projects.